 3. Fearing God: doing His will

 Taking the above one step further, I really don’t see how can somebody walk in the will of the Lord if He does not have this fear of God and how can somebody fear God if He does not do the will of God.
 Fearing God means then doing His will.
 It means to take a step of faith on what God has told us even if we don’t understand how everything is going to work and have not seen the whole picture.
-Those that fear God will want to do the will of God.
+Those who fear God will want to do the will of God.
 Whatever the Father says has for them the greatest value and it is non-negotiable for it came out of the mouth of the Father.
 The fear of the Lord, the deep respect for the Lord and His will, and obedience to the Lord and His will go then hand by hand.
 For really imagine kids that are disobedient.
 Would you say that these kids respect their father?
 Perhaps they approach the Father to get things from Him but they do not really love Him or respect Him.
 Had they loved Him they would treasure His will in their hearts and they would do this will.
 Unfortunately there are some Christians that are like this: they go to God only when they have a great need and the remaining time they live exactly like the world.
 This will obviously have to change.
 Instead of approaching God like this we should deepen our relationship, seeking first the Kingdom of God and His righteousness and everything else will be added to us (Matthew 6:33).
 As Philippians 2:5-11 says about our example, the Lord Jesus Christ:

 Let the same mind be in us, says the Scripture, that was in the Lord Jesus Christ.
 What was this mind?
 It was the mind of obedience, even unto death.
 It was the mind of “not mine will but thine be done” (Luke 22:42).